efritz/aidev/README.md

 - `read_files`: Reads the contents of files into the conversation.
 - `write_file`: Writes contents to a file.
 - `edit_file`: Modifies the contents of an existing file.
-- `search_workspace`: Searches a local embeddings index for files closely related to an arbitrary query.
+- `search_workspace_embeddings`: Searches a local embeddings index for files closely related to an arbitrary query.
+- `search_workspace_ripgrep`: Searches the workspace using ripgrep for files containing the input query.
 - `search_web`: Uses the Brave Search API to search the web.
 Add a `brave.key` alongside provider keys to enable.
 - `read_web`: Reads and summarizes the contents of a set of URLs.